percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/flush-tables-with-read-lock.rst

 In order to prevent this from happening two things have been implemented:

-* |xtrabackup| can wait for a good moment to issue the global lock.
+* |xtrabackup| waits for a good moment to issue the global lock
-* |xtrabackup| can kill all or only SELECT queries which are preventing the global lock from being acquired
+* |xtrabackup| kills all queries or only the SELECT queries which prevent the global lock from being acquired

 Waiting for queries to finish
 ================================================================================

-Good moment to issue a global lock is the moment when there are no long queries running.
-But waiting for a good moment to issue the global lock for extended period of time isn't always good approach, as it can extend the time needed for backup to take place.
-To prevent |xtrabackup| from waiting to issue ``FLUSH TABLES WITH READ LOCK`` for too long, new option has been implemented:
+You should issue a global lock when no long queries are running.
+Waiting to issue the global lock for extended period of time is not a good method.
+The wait can extend the time needed for backup to take place.
+The `--ftwrl-wait-timeout` option can limit the waiting time.
+If it cannot issue the lock during this time, |xtrabackup| stops the option, exits with an error message, and backup is not be taken.

-:option:`--ftwrl-wait-timeout` option can be used to limit the waiting time.
-If the good moment to issue the lock did not happen during this time, |xtrabackup| will give up and exit with an error message and backup will not be taken.
-Zero value for this option turns off the feature (which is default).
+The default value for this option is zero (0) value which turns off the option.

 Another possibility is to specify the type of query to wait on.
 In this case :option:`--ftwrl-wait-query-type`.
 Possible values are ``all`` and